bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/angryzeyu2001.png" alt="angryzeyu2001" width="50%" height="50%">

-So based on the text we need to help to get a paycheck back ??? （￣ε￣） .
-So we downloaded the attached files and we got a folder with the pieces of the paycheck.
-It was 1219 jpegs all named with xxx.xxx.jpg and 10x10 pixel big.
-Based on these facts we assumed that we need to order the jpges and make one picture of it again.
+Alright, so we've got this situation where someone needs our help getting their paycheck back (seriously, what kind of mess did they get themselves into?).
+Anyway, we downloaded the files they sent us and it turned out to be a folder with over 1200 tiny JPEG images, each only 10x10 pixels in size and named with a three-digit number followed by ".jpg".
+Given these details, we figured we needed to somehow sort and arrange the images to reconstruct the original picture.

-We also assumed that the first part of the name would be the x coordinate of the small pic and the second one the y coordinate.
-With no clue how to make image magic we started googling around and found a tool called imagemagick.
-It also has a nice feature called [Montage](https://imagemagick.org/Usage/montage/).
-It took us quite some time to figure out how to even use the tool and we had a little "brain issue" that we kept mixing x and y coordinates.
-So we only give you the important parts we found which you need to understand the solution.
+So, we assumed that the first part of the name would be the x-coordinate of the small picture and the second part would be the y-coordinate.
+However, with no idea how to use image manipulation tools, we had to do some research and found a tool called ImageMagick.
+We discovered that it has a useful feature called [Montage](https://imagemagick.org/Usage/montage/), but it took us some time to figure out how to use it.
+Additionally, we had a bit of trouble distinguishing between the x and y coordinates.
+We'll provide you with the essential details of what we learned, so you can understand our solution.

 1. Based on the names and the amount of files the result picture should have 530x220 pixels.
 This is based on the fact that one picture is 10x10 and the naming we saw.
 Having this in mind this means the tile operator should be 53x22
 2. We looked into one picture and we don't need any additional borders.
 Per default a border of 10 pixels is set by imagemagick.
 So we set it to +0+0.